jaxjs/jaxjs/README.md

 ### AJAX

-The Jax JavaScript handles AJAX requests as well.
+The Jax JavaScript Library handles AJAX requests as well.
 It even provides auto-detection of content types to try and make handling data easier for you.
 The common content-types that are supported for auto-detection are JSON, CSV and XML.
-Furthermore, you can assign handlers for what happens based on status codes.
+Furthermore, you can assign handlers for what happens based on response status codes.

 ##### GET request

-But first, let's start with a simple example where we grab some content from a text file:
+First, let's start with a simple example where we grab some content from a text file:

 ```js
 $.get('./test.txt', {